RunielN597/faerieringgames/content/games/the_channeling/the_channeling_rules.md

 ### Energy Cubes

 Placed each turn after moving your Druid Token, and removed if both colors exist on a Magic Circle Card.
+Used to acquire Magic Circle Cards when there is a number of cubeson the Magic Circle Card equal to or greater than its Vigor value, with excess cubes being kept for Overchanneling.

 ### Splendor